EOSIO/eos/README.md

 plugin = eos::producer_plugin
 ```

-Now you should be able to run `eosd` and see it begin producing blocks.
+Now it should be possible to run `eosd` and see it begin producing blocks.
 At present, the P2P code is not implemented, so only single-node configurations are possible.
 When the P2P networking is implemented, this instructions will be updated to show how to create an example multi-node testnet.